MisterSirCode/syndat.org/README.md

         "chemical": "Chemical Name Here",
         // Formula Example: Al2O3 = Al_2_O_3_
         "formula": "Element _Subscript_ Spaces",
+        // Optional property which enables molecular weight calculation based on formula "genmol": true or false,
         // Mohs Hardness.
 All min/max values share properties.
         // Make both the same value to display it singular.
         // Different values will display a range on the site.